QDS-API/QDS-API.github.io/source/includes/_quoting.md

-dispatchDate | Date | The intended date of shipping. totalWeight | Decimal | The total actual weight in kilograms (as placed on a scale) of all of the goods to be shipped dimMass | Decimal | The sum of the total cubic centimetres of all of the goods to be shipped. (length x breadth x height) + (length x breadth x height) accountNumber | String |Your shipping account number with BEX. originSuburb | String | The suburb from where we will collect your shipment originPostCode | String | The postcode of the suburb from where we will collect your shipment. destinationSuburb | String | The suburb where we will deliver your shipment
+dispatchDate | Date | The intended date of shipping. totalWeight | Decimal | The total actual weight in kilograms (as placed on a scale) of all of the goods to be shipped dimMass | Decimal | The sum of the total cubic centimetres of all of the goods to be shipped. (length x breadth x height) + (length x breadth x height) accountNumber | String |Your shipping account number with QDS. originSuburb | String | The suburb from where we will collect your shipment originPostCode | String | The postcode of the suburb from where we will collect your shipment. destinationSuburb | String | The suburb where we will deliver your shipment